cameronhill1/Skill-of-Living/recs.md

 Classic Gibhli films, Your Name (Kimi No Na Wa), Weathering With You (Tenki No Ko), Your Lie in April (Watashi No Uso), A Silent Voice (Koe No Katachi), Lost Song (Rosuto Songu), Wolf Children (Ōkami Kodomo no Ame to Yuki), OG Pokémon

-### Music

-This is a tough one man.
-I listen to a lot of good music, from pretty much all genres and time periods - after all, Good music is Good music.
-Most of us nowadays stick pretty closely to a couple genres, and usually only the most recent stuff...
-I'd just say, try exploring a bit more.
-Check out a Top 100 albums list from a reputable source like Mojo or Rolling Stones magazine, and see if there's anything there that grabs your fancy.
-And so too with more current artists - there are a lot of incredible indie and smaller artists out there that are on par with or surpassing the top dogs, but just don't have the recognition.
-That being said, here are a few [favourites](https://open.spotify.com/playlist/5AUo7wHNVR0qSfGr3akeEI?si=YRxr2XoMTDqtN6xCy4XG1w){:target="_blank"} (Spotify).

-NB - Add affiliate links where possible, and put a little disclaimer at the top, saying that all proceeds will go to organic food for my belly / supporting and sharing the site.